GeorginaCarlisle/wild-sliding-puzzles-p2/README.md

 - Further information about the picture subject (6)
 - The 'play again' button takes the user back to the puzzle page where a new puzzle picture will be displayed (27)
 - The 'learn more about our wild Isles' button opens the 'Save our Wild Isles' project in a seperate tab (5)
 - An extra message displays once the user has cycled through all available puzzles.
-The button 'reset and play again' clears the session storage of puzzles seen and takes the user back to the puzzle page where they will now be shown puzzle picture they have already seen
+The button 'reset and play again' clears the session storage of puzzles seen and takes the user back to the puzzle page where they will now be shown a puzzle picture that they have already seen

 ![Win page - all puzzles seen](documentation/features/feature-win-page-3.png)

 #### Favicon and page titles